ilya-khadykin/notes-outdated/java/java-oop-basics.md

 # Basics of OOP in Java

+Characteristics of object-oriented language:

+1. Everything is an object.
+2. A program is a bunch of objects telling each other what to do by sending messages.
+3. Each object has its own memory made up of other objects.
+4. Every object has a type (class type).
+5. All objects of a particular type can receive the same messages.

+> An object has state, behavior and identity.

 ## Key points [(1)][1]

 - Object-oriented programming lets you extend a program without having to touch previously-tested, working code.